-How to Make Matching Side Cupboard Extension to Existing Built-in Corner Unit
+How-to Make Side Cupboard Extension to Built-in Corner Unit

 In conjunction with a recent makeover of our kitchen my wife and I decided we would also do a makeover of our dining room; as part of this planned makeover my wife asked if I could make more cupboard space.